openforis/sepal-doc/docs/source/cookbook/classification.rst

 Once your legend is validated, select the :btn:`<fa-solid fa-chevron-up>` and then :code:`Export as CSV`.

-A file will be downloaded to you computer named :code:`<recipe_name>_legend.csv`, which will contain the legend information in the following format:
+A file will be downloaded to your computer named :code:`<recipe_name>_legend.csv`, which will contain the legend information in the following format:

 .. code-block::